Best Practices for Amazon RDS

 Working with DB Parameter Groups

 We recommend that you try out DB parameter group changes on a test DB instance before applying parameter group changes to your production DB instances.
 Improperly setting DB engine parameters in a DB parameter group can have unintended adverse effects, including degraded performance and system instability.
 Always exercise caution when modifying DB engine parameters and back up your DB instance before modifying a DB parameter group.
-For information about backing up your DB instance, see DB Instance Backups.
+For information about backing up your DB instance, see Backing Up and Restoring Amazon RDS DB Instances.

 Amazon RDS Best Practices Presentation Video